nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 |2-4|40m|6.6h | 250 days |
 |4-2|20m|3.3h | 500 days |

-So in order to estimate the value of our total energy consumption, we try to obtain the data sheet of our all component.
+So, to estimate the value of the energy consumed, we used the information provided by the components datasheet.

 Dissatisfied with the result we tried to experiment with FIT IOT lab and the average consumption was of *0.018A = ~18mA* as shown :